RainwayApp/MetaPod/README.md

 - Gain invaluable insight by seeing the real conversion users who visit your site and download an application.
 - Insert metadata that allows software to self-configure.

-## Getting Started

-TODO

 ## Language Support
 - Go
 - C#

 Want to help expand this list?
 You can contribute by writing a wrapper for the C library.

 ## Requirements
-- Your stub application must be x32. x64 support is planned.
+- Your stub application must be 32-bit.
 - The stub application must already have a valid digital signature.